The school is part of the First Federation Trust, a multi-academy trust. Its governing body is the Board of Directors of the First Federation Trust.

 Each parent council member is a member of the governance hub advisory board for their school.
-They are normally linked to another school within the Trust and visit their school and their linked school termly, although this is being reviewed because of Covid-19 restrictions.
+They are normally linked to another school within the Trust and visit their school and their linked school termly.

 You do not need to be an expert in the field of education for this role.
 What you do need is an interest in children’s education, the First Federation and very importantly the time and willingness to get involved.
-Training and support will be provided.
+Training and support is provided.

 What are First Federation Trust Parent Council Members?